 The vintageTEK museum setup an exhibit at Bonny Slope Elementary School for their Science Night.
 Bonny Slope is part of the Beaverton Public School District.
-They serve Pre-Kindergarten to 5th grade and are one of the larger elementary schools in the district with over 650 kids enrolled.
+They serve Pre-Kindergarten to 5th grade and are one of the larger elementary schools in the district.
+Their annual science night is a fun-filled evening designed to excite and inspire 300+ students towards the fields of science and engineering.
+In partnership with local community organizations, students and families explore through hands-on activities and demonstrations.
+Attendees learn about fitness, nutrition, biology, physics, chemistry, engineering, coding, and more

 Science Night consists of a non-competitive Science Fair and kids can join as individuals or teams.
 The goals of the event are to get kids excited about Science and Engineering, expose them to different fields and expand their inquiring spirit.
 They had 107 kids participate this year in one of two categories (Engineering Projects or Science Experiments).